 Straightening your teeth with braces might be the solution you need if you have one of the following:

 Every case is different.
 If you believe you need braces, the first thing to do is appoint a date with your dentist.
-He will do a complete examination, take some x-rays, and design the best treatment plan possible according to your situation and needs.
+He will do a complete examination, take some x-rays, and design the most suitable treatment plan according to your situation and needs.

 The amount of time you will have to spend wearing braces is directly related to your case severity.
 Moreover, you must attend to the regular visits that your dentist will arrange to allow him to make the required adjustments and get the desired results.

-• Use orthodontic floss to ease the leftovers between teeth and under the wire
+Use orthodontic floss to clean between teeth and under the archwire.

 Although orthodontic treatments are commonly used during early youth since the bone is still growing, that doesn’t mean an adult can’t get braces.
 Even though younger bone makes it easier and faster for the teeth to move, older people can also benefit from the advantages of orthodontic therapy.